Saayyaaaa/WebDevProject/README.md

-The Online Store project aims to develop a comprehensive e-commerce platform that offers a wide range of products to customers worldwide.
-This platform will provide a user-friendly interface for both buyers and sellers, ensuring a seamless shopping experience and efficient management of inventory, orders, and payments.
+The Online Store project aims to develop a comprehensive e-commerce platform that offers a wide range of products to customers.
+This platform will provide a user-friendly interface for both buyers and sellers, ensuring a seamless shopping experience and efficient management of inventory, orders.
+Also cart where users can add liked products

 Product catalog:
 Various products are displayed, grouped by categories and subcategories.